Rowmotion on fences: Tilings

-Consider a rectangle $R_s$ subdivided into unit squares with rows numbered $1,2,\ldots,s$ from top to bottom, and infinitely many columns.
-We display $R_4$ together with its row numbering in Figure~\ref{R_4}.
-In the following definition, an {\em $a\times b$ tile} is a tile which covers $a$ rows and $b$ columns in $R_s$.
+Consider an infinite horizontal strip $H_s$ subdivided into unit squares with rows numbered $1,2,\ldots,s$ from top to bottom, and infinitely many columns.
+We display $H_4$ together with its row numbering in Figure~\ref{H_4}.
+In the following definition, an {\em $a\times b$ tile} is a tile which covers $a$ rows and $b$ columns in $H_s$.

-\begin{definition} If $\al=(\al_1,\al_2,\ldots,\al_s)$, then an {\em $\al$-tiling} is a tiling of $R_s$ using yellow $1\times 1$ tiles, red $2\times 1$ tiles, and black $1\times(\al_i-1)$ tiles in row $i$, for $1\le i\le s$, such that the following hold for all rows. \begin{enumerate} \item[(a)] If there is at least one black tile in a row and the red tiles are ignored, then the black and yellow tiles alternate in that row. \item[(b)] There is a red tile in a column covering rows $i$ and $i+1$ if and only if either the previous column contains two yellow tiles in those two rows when $i$ is even, or the next column contains two yellow tiles in those two rows when $i$ is odd. \end{enumerate} \end{definition}
+\begin{definition} Let $\al=(\al_1,\al_2,\ldots,\al_s)$ be a composition with $s$ parts.
+An {\em $\al$-tiling} is a tiling of $H_s$ using yellow $1\times 1$ tiles, red $2\times 1$ tiles, and black $1\times(\al_i-1)$ tiles in row $i$, for $1\le i\le s$, such that the following hold for all rows. \begin{enumerate} \item[(a)] If $\al_i>1$ and the red tiles are ignored, then the black and yellow tiles alternate in row $i$. \item[(b)] There is a red tile in a column covering rows $i$ and $i+1$ if and only if either the previous column contains two yellow tiles in those two rows when $i$ is even, or the next column contains two yellow tiles in those two rows when $i$ is odd. \end{enumerate} \end{definition}

 When $\al$ is clear from the context, we will use the term {\em tiling} to refer to an $\al$-tiling.
 We consider two tilings to be the same if one is a horizontal translate of the other.
 It will follow from the proof of Lemma~\ref{tiling} that all $\al$-tilings are periodic and so can be viewed as lying on a cylinder.
 When a tiling is displayed in a figure, we will draw a bounded rectangle and assume that the two vertical edges are identified, and indicate with a jagged edge where any black tile crosses this boundary.
 See Figure~\ref{uF(4,3,4)} for the four possible $(4,3,4)$-tilings.
 Note that by considering tilings to be on a cylinder, notions such as the number of tiles of each color make sense.
 For example, row $1$ of the top tiling in Figure~\ref{uF(4,3,4)} has four yellow tiles, four black tiles, and a red tile which also intersects row $2$.